about

 The name

-Brews โ€” for the cup of something warm you make for yourself in the morning.
-Bloom โ€” for the thing growing in spite of everything.
-Both are small disciplines that hold a life together.
-The shop is named for them because they're what I keep returning to.
+Brews for the warm cup you make for yourself in the morning, the one that reminds you you are here.
+Bloom for the thing inside you that keeps growing in spite of everything.
+These are small disciplines, small devotions, and they are what I return to again and again.
+The shop is named for them because they are the heart of the whole thing.